 Larches are a fantastic goal for a hiking getaway road trip.
 The Canadian Rocky Mountains are the prime environment for larches to grow.
 Thus, you will find many, many trails around Jasper, Banff, Lake Louise, the Kananaskis and beyond full of larch-filled trails.

 Lake Agnes Tea House/Devil’s Thumb

-On my most recent trip to the Rockies in September 2020, I saw these beautiful larches on my way up to Devil’s Thumb via the Lake Agnes Tea House/Beehive trail that begins at Lake Louise.
+On my trip to the Rockies in September 2020, I saw these beautiful larches on my way up to Devil’s Thumb via the Lake Agnes Tea House/Beehive trail that begins at Lake Louise.
 The hike was 15km with 860m gain.

 Other famous hikes to see the larches in the Rocky Mountains include:

 - Pocaterra Cirque/Ridge, Peter Lougheed Provincial Park